Inderjeet0007/Quick-BStack-cases-gist/README.md

 Hope that you are doing great and resolving your cases 😛
 <br><br>

-So you would having an quesiton that **what exactly can I find here?** 🤔
+So you would having an question that **what exactly can I find here?** 🤔

 I have started adding Node JS based gists here that might aid you when resolving Automate/App Automate cases.
 <br><br>